aatmunbaxi/site/content/comp/configuring_meow_friendly_latex.md

 Parentheses delimitiers in math mode are a bit of a tricky case.
 We&rsquo;d like to include all possible delimiters in math mode, including the ones modified by `\left \right`, `\bigl \bigr`, etc.
 In addition to that, we&rsquo;d hope to also capture basic delimiters like `(  )` and `[ ]` and `\{ \}`.
-Unfortunately, my elisp abilities aren&rsquo;t good enough to handle the unmodified delimiters as well as the modified delimiters, so we only implement a thing for modified delimiters.
+To do this, we will do the following:

-Let&rsquo;s start be declaring a master list of all possible modified delimiters we might find in a LaTeX file.
+-   create a master list of all possible LaTeX parentheses delimiters, including unmodified ones like `( )`
+-   use meow&rsquo;s internal `meow--thing-pair-function` to find all pairs we can see around the point
+-   find the match closest to the point

+This will cover all cases of where the point could be, even in deeply nested parentheses.

+First we declare our master list of delimiters:

 ```emacs-lisp
 (setq meow--latex-mod-delim-pairs